Sayantansen123/auraverse_diversion2k25/README.md

 # Auraverse Diversion 2K25

 Welcome to the Auraverse Diversion 2K25 project!
 This repository houses the codebase for our innovative application, blending cutting-edge AI technologies with a user-friendly interface.
+The web application is a gamified platform that rewards you for your social tasks awarding you credits which can be exchanged for crypto.

 ## Project Structure